Nothing is as it seems

 Miquel García Membrado.
 53 Revolutions.
 Museu d’Art Modern de Tarragona

-Francesc Abad, sense títol [Contra l’abocador de Forès], c.
+Francesc Vidal, sense títol [Contra l’abocador de Forès], c.
 1990, Museu de Valls.